badgerloop-software/mppt-firmware/src/README.md

 [PO_VOLTAGE_STEP](boost.h): Voltage added or subtracted every P&O cycle (check reference if confused)

-[MAXV](main.cpp): Maximum expected voltage which is used to scale the input voltage when calculating error for PID
+[MAXV](main.cpp): Maximum expected voltage which is used to scale the input voltage when calculating error for voltage PID

-[MAXI](main.cpp): Maximum expected voltage which is used to scale the input current when calculating error for PID
+[MAXI](main.cpp): Maximum expected current which is used to scale the input current when calculating error for current PID

+[`static float vref[3] = {30, 30, 30};`](main.cpp): P&O needs an initial "guess" at to where the MPP voltage is.
+This starting point is where we perturb from

 ## Debug Print